ManticoreGamesInc/platform-documentation/src/core_api.md

 * This animation supports a variable cast phase time.
 * This animation supports a time stretched execute phase time

-`1hand_melee_rm_combo_opener_vertical_slash` - A horizontal melee swing to the left.

-* currently does NOT support a variable cast phase time.
-* currently does NOT support a time stretched execute phase time
-* has root motion
-* can be used in any context, despite its original intention as a combo opener.

-`1hand_melee_rm_combo_middle_diagonal_slash` - A diagonal melee swing to the right.

-* currently does NOT support a variable cast phase time.
-* currently does NOT support a time stretched execute phase time
-* has root motion
-* can be used in any context, despite its original intention as the middle attack in a 3 hit combo.

-`1hand_melee_rm_combo_closer_uppercut` - an uppercut.

-* currently does NOT support a variable cast phase time.
-* currently does NOT support a time stretched execute phase time
-* has root motion
-* can be used in any context, despite its original intention as a combo closer.

 `1hand_melee_unsheathe` - Pulls the one-handed melee weapon from a belt sheath.

 * works best with a cast phase duration of  0.31 or less